cambridge-cares/TheWorldAvatar/Agents/_DerivationPaper/README.md

 > **NOTE** The agents' image mentioned in this docker compose file are mocked version for this mvp that work without using the stack-manager.
 They are published in `ghcr.io/cambridge-cares`, you may need GitHub personal access token to pull the images for the first time.

+> **NOTE** All agents in the `docker-compose-agents.yml` are configured with `REGISTER_AGENT=true`, so one need to make sure the blazegraph container is ready to accept SPARQL query/update before spinning up the agents.

 # Workflow

 ## 0. Irrgularities in data to double check before uploading data and derivation markup